Literature Research and Passion Project Ideas for High School Students

 2. Who's the real hero of the Odyssey?

 For this project, you will start by reading Homer's Odyssey before taking a deeper dive into your findings of that specific time period.
 Compare the definition of what a “hero” is today versus what a “hero” was in the eyes of the Ancient Greeks.
-Re-evaluate the gods within the story and decide for yourself who the actual hero is!

-Idea by English and literature mentor Sydnie
+Idea by English and literature mentor Sydnie.

 3. At the crossroads of literature and anthropology

-Visit a museum and choose any collection that stands out to you the most!
-Once chosen, research the history behind the collection.
+Once you’ve chosen, research the history behind the collection.
 When was the time period?
 What is the story behind the collection?
 Who was involved?
 You can add your research to the museum’s archives, write a paper, or whatever else you’d like to do using your findings!

-Idea by English and literature mentor Will
+Idea by English and literature mentor Will.

 4. Literature, violence, trauma